ia-toki/tcframe/docs/submission.rst

       Wrong Answer

 This submission simulation feature is useful for creating "unit tests" for your test cases.
 For each problem, you can write many solutions with different intended results.
 For example, solution_123.cpp should pass subtasks 1 - 3; solution_12.cpp should pass subtasks 1 and 2 but not subtask 3, etc.

+You can also specify options.
+See :ref:`Command-line options <api-ref-command-line-options>` for available command-line options.
+The most useful optionr are specifying time and memory limit.

 Porcelain output
 ----------------